Vanessa cardui: Behavior

+Mating

 V. cardui displays a unique system of continuous mating, throughout all seasons, including the winter.
 This may be attributed to its migratory patterns, thus significantly affecting its mating behaviour.
 During European migrations, the butterflies immediately begin to mate and lay eggs upon arrival in the Mediterranean in the spring, starting in late May.
 In the United States, painted lady butterflies migrating towards the north experience poor mating conditions, and many butterflies have limited breeding capabilities.
 The "local adult generation" develops during this time, roughly from the middle of May through early June in conjunction with the butterfly progression throughout their flight.

 During its migratory process, these painted lady butterflies start breeding, and reproduce entirely throughout their migration.
 Scientists have not been able to find evidence of their overwintering; this may be because they migrate to warmer locations to survive and reproduce.
 Female painted lady butterflies may suspend their flight temporarily when they are "ready to oviposit"; this allows them the opportunity to continually reproduce throughout their migrations.
 Because these butterflies are constantly migrating, male butterflies are thought to lack consistent territory.
 Instead of requiring territory to mate with females and developing evolutionary behaviour to defend this territory, the mating butterflies appear to establish a particular "time and place" in certain locations that they find to be suitable for reproduction.
 More specifically, they locate certain perches, hilltops, forest-meadow edges, or other landmarks where they will stay until, presumably, a female arrives to mate.

 Equally important for the reproduction of the painted lady butterflies is the males' exhibition of polygynous mating behaviour, in which they often mate with more than one female.
 This is important for painted lady butterflies because the benefits may supersede the costs of polygyny since no permanent breeding ground is used.
 Upon mating, which typically occurs in the afternoon, female painted lady butterflies lay eggs one by one in their desired breeding locations.
 The variety of eclosion locations ultimately dictates the male painted lady behaviour.

 Female painted lady butterflies have been observed to have a relatively "high biotic potential", meaning they each produce large numbers of offspring.
 This perpetual influx of reproduction may be a reason why these painted lady butterflies have propagated so successfully.
 One interesting aspect that scientists have observed is that these butterflies like to fly towards rain.
 Further studies have suggested that the large amounts of rainfall may somehow "activate more eggs or induce better larval development".

 Inhabited locations begin to observe a large influx of new generations of painted lady butterflies in the fall, particularly in September and October.
 Their reproductive success declines relatively throughout the winter, primarily through November.
 However, they still continue to reproduce—an aspect of butterfly behaviour that is quite unique.
 Scientists hypothesize that these extensive migratory patterns help the painted lady butterflies find suitable conditions for breeding, thus offering a possible reason as to why these butterflies mate continuously.